See Student Interns below

 Bioarchaeology & Stable Isotope Research Lab (BSIRL)

-The Vanderbilt Bioarchaeology Stable Isotope Research Lab (BSIRL) prepares bone and dental samples from humans and animals and plants from various archaeology sites in the Americas, primarily from Peru, Bolivia, and Guatemala, where many of our faculty and graduate students conduct research.
-We prepare bone collagen for carbon and nitrogen isotope analyses, bone apatite (carbonates) for carbon and oxygen, and dental apatite (carbonates) for carbon and oxygen.
+Tung’s research lab is known as the Vanderbilt Bioarchaeology Stable Isotope Research Lab (BSIRL).
+Researchers and students prepare bone and dental samples from humans and animals, as well as plants from various archaeology sites in the Americas, primarily from Peru, Bolivia, Mexico, and Guatemala, where many of our faculty and graduate students conduct research.
+We prepare bone collagen for carbon, nitrogen, and sulfur isotope analyses, bone apatite (carbonates) for carbon and oxygen, and dental apatite (carbonates) for carbon and oxygen.

 Tung and her students and colleagues are conducting stable isotope analyses of archaeological human and animal samples to address questions about ancient dietary practices (using carbon, nitrogen, and sulfur isotopes) and migration patterns (using oxygen isotopes).
 Modern plant (carbon and nitrogen) and water (hydrogen and oxygen) samples are also examined.
 The oxygen isotope data also aid in reconstructing the climate from the eras to which the human and animal samples belonged.

-The stable isotope research is conducted in the Bioarchaeology and Stable Isotope Research Lab on Vanderbilt campus, and much of the skeletal analysis is conducted at field lab sites in Ayacucho and Arequipa, Peru.
+The stable isotope research is conducted in this lab on the Vanderbilt campus, and much of the macro-skeletal analysis is conducted at field lab sites in Ayacucho and Arequipa, Peru.

 2019-2020 BSIRL Undergraduate Team